crosser/pdns-pipe-nmc/SPEC.md

 1. Value of the element of the `"map"` attribute with the key `""` (empty string) is recursively merged into the base domain.
 The `""` element of the `"map"` is removed from the result.
+2. If attribute `"delegate"` does not exist in the resulting object, step 3 is is performed.
+If attribute `"delegate"` exists, in the resulting object, lookup is performed for the values of this attribute, and fetched object replaces the base domain completely.
+   The result is passed as base domain to step 1.
-2. If attribute `"import"` does not exist in the resulting object, recursion stops, and step 3 is performed on the result If attribute `"import"` exists in the resulting object, lookup is is performed for the values of this attribute, and fetched objects are recursively merged into the base domain.
+3. If attribute `"import"` does not exist in the resulting object, recursion stops, and step 4 is performed on the result If attribute `"import"` exists in the resulting object, lookup is performed for the values of this attribute, and fetched objects are recursively merged into the base domain.
 The `"import"` attribute is removed from the result.
 Then the result is passed as base domain to step 1.
-3. If subdomain chain is empty, recursion stops, and step 4 is performed on the result.
+4. If subdomain chain is empty, recursion stops, and step 5 is performed on the result.
 If subdomain chain is not empty, next element is taken out of the chain, and the `"map"` is looked up for the element with the name matching the subdomain element.
    The value of this element of the `"map"` is passed as base domain to step 1.
 If matching element does not exist, lookup is considered failed.
-4. Domain object with all `""` map elements and all `"import"` data merged is "normalized" by removal of attributes that are nullified by the presence of other attributes.
+5. Domain object in which all `""` map elements and all `"delegate"` and `"import"` elements are acted upon and removed, is then "normalized" by removal of attributes that are nullified by the presence of other attributes.

 Note that the process involves recursion nested to three levels.

 ### Merging Procedure

-When a domain object `sub` needs merging into a domain object `base`, the following rules are applied:
+When a domain object `extra` needs merging into a domain object `base`, the following rules are applied:

 * Of `String` and other "scalar" attributes, one is chosen, the value